Can I run my model with DART?

 Everything on this “possible goals” list except adding support for a new model can generally be done by a single user with minimal help from the DART team.
 Therefore this discussion focuses only on adding a new model to DART.

-Should I consider using DART?
+Should I consider using DART with my model?

 DART is an ensemble-based DA system.
 It makes multiple runs of a model with slightly different inputs and uses the statistical distribution of the results to decide how to adjust the model state to be more consistent with the observations.